EASTERN COFFEE

 Jazzve is also often called “Dalla” or “Ibrik”.
 The word Ibrik also comes from the Persian word “Abriz”, which is a combination of two words: “Water” (Ab) and “Cup” (Riz).

-A real coffee maker should be made of copper, because it is a good conductor of heat, and it should be covered with a layer of silver on the inside, so that during the preparation, harmful particles do not pass from the copper to the coffee and the taste of the coffee is not spoiled.
+A real Eastern Black Coffee maker should be made of copper, because it is a good conductor of heat.
+It should also be covered with a layer of silver on the inside.
+That is to prevent the harmful particles to pass from the copper to the coffee during brewing.

-Coffee preparation differs from country to country, culture to culture, and even from individual to individual.
-For example, some people like to boil the coffee to remove the froth or give the coffee a bitter taste, while others do not let the coffee reach the boiling point to preserve the froth and sweet taste.
-It should be noted that the rituals of serving and drinking this coffee are also very different.
+Eastern Black Coffee preparation differs from country to country, culture to culture, and even from individual to individual.
+For example, some people like to boil the coffee to remove the froth or give the coffee a bitter taste.
+Others do not let the coffee reach the boiling point to preserve the froth and sweet taste.
+It should be noted that the serving and drinking rituals of this coffee are also very different.

 In large Armenian communities, such as in the USA, Russia and a number of Western European countries Eastern Coffee is currently being known under the name “Armenian Coffee” .